-NOTE: CC family support services may be performed the same day as EPSDT personal care services (PCS) but not at the same time.
+NOTE: Louisiana Children's Choice family support services may be performed the same day as EPSDT Personal Care Services (PCS) but not at the same time.
 When this occurs, records must reflect the services performed in a detailed manner for monitoring purposes.
 Family support service requires prior authorization from the Office for Citizens with Developmental Disabilities (OCDD).
 PCS is prior authorized by the Medicaid fiscal intermediary.
 (See Appendix D for information about differences between these programs).

-CC family support services cannot be provided on the same day at the same time as any other CC waiver service except for the following:
+Children's Choice family support services cannot be provided on the same day at the same time as any other Children's Choice Waiver service except for the following: